 \emph{The functor $U$ verifies the valuative criterion of properness }:

-As $U$ is a sheaf on $(\mathrm{Sch}/S)$ for the \'{e}tale topology, the question is local on $S$.
-It suffices to assume $S$ affine and by a ``passage \`{a} la limite'' noetherian.
-Then given an $S$-scheme $T$ which is the spectra of a discrete valuation ring and which has generic point $t$, one has $U(T)=U(t)$.
-Indeed, if $U(t)$ is not empty and so $G\times_St$ is the extension of a finite \'{e}tale $t$-group scheme $Q_t$ by a finite $t$-group scheme $P_t$ of order $p$, then $Q=G_T/P$ is finite \'{e}tale over $T$, where $P$ is the closed image of $P_t$ in $G_T=G\times_ST$.
+As $U$ is a sheaf on $\mathrm{Sch}/S$ for the \'{e}tale topology, the question is local on $S$.
+It suffices to assume $S$ affine and, by a ``passage \`{a} la limite'', noetherian.
+Given an $S$-scheme $T$ which is the spectrum of a discrete valuation ring and which has generic point $t$, we need to prove that $U(T)=U(t)$.
+In fact, if $U(t)$ is non-empty and so $G\times_St$ is the extension of a finite \'{e}tale $t$-group scheme $Q_t$ by a finite $t$-group scheme $P_t$ of order $p$, then $Q=G_T/P$ is finite \'{e}tale over $T$, where $P$ denotes the closed image of $P_t$ in $G_T=G\times_ST$.
 For, the infinitesimal rank of $G$, hence that of $Q$ as well, takes values in $\{1, p\}$, and so $i_{Q}(T)=\{1\}$, as $Q$ is of order prime to $p$.

-Now it is clear that $U$ is representable by an open and closed sub-scheme of $S$ with underlying set $U_p$.
+It is now clear that $U$ is representable by an open and closed sub-scheme of $S$ with underlying set $U_p$.